Xzapno/Psychic-Game/README.md

 View online: https://xzapno.github.io/Psychic-Game/

-In this assignment, you'll create a a game to test a users psycic abilities.
+In this assignment, you'll create a a game to test a users psychic abilities.
 The app will run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.

 1. The computer will generate a randowm letter using JavaScript.